AliceKLWilliams/spotify-clone/README.md

 # Spotify Clone

 Uses the [Spotify API](https://developer.spotify.com/documentation/web-api/reference/) to replicate many of the features of the Spotify web application.
+Uses Tailwind CSS to closely resemble the style of the application.

 ## Technologies Used
 - React (with React Hooks)